NamanK54/EI_Work/Excercise_2.README.md

-Excercise 2
+Excercise 2 : Problem Statements for Mini-Projects

-Problem Statement : Satellite Command System
+Problem Statement

-Satellite Command System is a well-rounded exercise that involves state management, command execution, and the use of design patterns.
+Satellite Command System : It is a well-rounded exercise that involves state management, command execution, and the use of design patterns.
 Here's how we can approach it.

 Goal : Create a console-based application that simulates controlling a satellite in orbit.
 The satellite starts in a default state and can accept a series of commands to change its orientation, manage its solar panels, and collect data.